SivyerLab/pystim/README.rst

 Stimulus Program uses the `Psychopy <www.psychopy.org>`_ library to create visual stimuli for use in a range of visual neuroscience experiments.
 It includes a GUI for ease of use.
-The program is capable of running at a minimum of 60 fps and triggering recording devices (using a LabJack U3).
+The program is capable of running at a minimum of 60 fps for moderately sized stimuli and triggering recording devices (using a LabJack U3).

 Latest Version
 --------------